 - 9) An external clock may be used to control the output PRF of the AVR unit by setting the MODE switch in the EXT position and applying a 50 ns (or wider) TTL level pulse to the TRIG BNC connector input.
 With the MODE switch in the EXT A position, the output pulse width will be controlled by the front panel PW controls.
-If the switch is in the EXT B position, the output pulse width equals the input trigger pulse width. - 10) For single pulse manual operation, set the MODE switch in the MAN position and push the SINGLE PULSE button. - 11) The AVR-4A-C features an output impedance of the order of several Ohms (rather than 50 Ohms).
+If the switch is in the MODE B position, the output pulse width equals the input trigger pulse width. - 10) For single pulse manual operation, set the MODE switch in the MAN position and push the SINGLE PULSE button. - 11) The AVR-5B-C features an output impedance of the order of several Ohms (rather than 50 Ohms).
 The following consequences of this feature should be noted: - a) When used to switch some semiconductor devices (eg. bipolar and VMOS power transistors), the AVR unit will yield much faster switching times than those provided by 50 Ohm pulse generators. - b) The AVR unit will safely operate in to load impedances in the range of 50 Ohms to an open circuit.
 However, the fall time may degrade for load impedances higher than fifty Ohms. - c) The AVR unit may be effectively converted to a fifty Ohm output impedance generator by placing a fifty Ohm carbon composition resistor in series with the output of the unit and the load.
-The maximum available load voltage will then decrease to 200 Volts (from 400 Volts). - 12) CAUTION: The output stage is protected against overload condition by a 1.0 A slow blow fuse on the main frame back panel.
-However, the output switching elements may fail if the unit is triggered at a PRF exceeding 10 kHz or at duty cycles resulting in an average output power in excess of 16 Watts.
-Heating and subsequent likely failure of the output stage is reduced if the following action is taken where possible: - a) PRF is kept to a minimum, i.e. operate in a low PRF range when possible rather than in a high PRF range. - b) Keep the output PW to a minimum.
+The maximum available load voltage will then decrease to 250 Volts (from 500 Volts). - d) The output switching elements may fail if the unit is inadvertently operated into a short circuit.
+The switching elements are easily replaced in the field following the procedure outlined in the REPAIR Section.

-- 13) OVERLOAD INDICATOR.
-AVR-4-C units are protected by an automatic overload protective circuit which controls the front panel overload light.
-If the unit is overloaded (by operating at an exceedingly high duty cycle or by operating into a short circuit), the protective circuit will turn the output of the instrument OFF and turn the indicator light ON.
-The light will stay ON (i.e. output OFF) for about 5 seconds after which the instrument will attempt to turn ON (i.e. light OFF) for about 1 second.
-If the overload condition persists, the instrument will turn OFF again (i.e. light ON) for another 5 seconds.
-If the overload condition has been removed, the instrument will turn on and resume normal operation.
+- 12) CAUTION: The output stage is protected against overload condition by a 2.0 A slow blow fuse on the main frame back panel.
+However, the output switching elements may fail if the unit is triggered at a PRF exceeding 1 kHz or at duty cycles resulting in an average output power in excess of 50 Watts.
+Heating and subsequent likely failure of the output stage is reduced if the following action is taken where possible: - a) PRF is kept to a minimum, i.e. operate in a low PRF range when possible rather than in a high PRF range. - b) Keep the output PW to a minimum. - OVERLOAD INDICATOR.
+AVR-5-C units are protected by an 13) automatic overload protective circuit which controls the front panel overload light.
+If the unit is overloaded (by operating at an exceedingly high duty cycle or by operating into a short circuit), the protective circuit will turn the output of the instrument OFF and turn the indicator light ON. light will stay ON (i.e. output OFF) for about 5 seconds after which the instrument will attempt to turn ON (i.e. light OFF) for about 1 second.
+If the overload condition persists, the instrument will turn OFF again (i.e. light ON) for another 5 seconds. the overload condition has been removed, the instrument will turn on and resume normal operation.
 Overload conditions may be removed by: - 1) Reducing PRF (i.e. switch to a lower range) - 2) Reducing pulse width (i.e. switch to a lower range) - 3) Removing output load short circuit (if any)